 The KWWSPCA Volunteer Animal Welfare Volunteers are at the forefront of animal welfare in County Kildare and in West Wicklow and they are supported by the local Garda and the ISPCA Inspectorate.
 Our Volunteers respond to allegations of cruelty, neglect and abuse and also aid sick and injured animals.
 In the vast majority of cases, our animal welfare volunteers find a solution to most problems by working with the owners of the animal(s) involved.
 Unfortunately, this is not always the case and on occasions real instances of cruelty, neglect or abuse are uncovered.
-The KWWSPCA Animal Welfare Volunteers interact with thousands of animals throughout the year, and where necessary competently follow prosecutions.
+The KWWSPCA Volunteer Animal Welfare Volunteer interacts with thousands of animals throughout the year, and where necessary competently follow prosecutions.

 What To Do If You Suspect Animal Cruelty